MSIX Introduction: A comprehensive 24-chapter guide

 How PSF works

 Practically, this package type is the equivalent of MST files (MSI transforms) from the old days.
-However, a modification package is not directly tied to a certain version of your main app, this means you can update the main app and still use the old modification package.
+However, a modification package is not directly tied to a certain version of your main app, so you can update the main app and still use the old modification package.

-A modification package has the same file extension as an MSIX package, but with slightly different content.
+A modification package has the same file extension as an MSIX package but with slightly different content.
 The major differences are found in the AppXManifest.xml file.
 Keep in mind that it must have the same signature (CN) as the target package, or it will fail to install.

 Modification packages are not directly listed in the “Apps and Features” section.
 You can find them if you access the “Advanced options” link for the target app.